marcdime/Towards-a-reservation-lifetime/README.md

 Survival analysis, statistical test, Kaplan-Meier estimator, Cox regression, R

 # General dataset description:
-The dataset we are working with in this project is taken from the paper entitled **"Hotel booking demande dataset"** by Nuno Antonio *et al.* published in open access on ScienceDirect at https://doi.org/10.1016/j.dib.2018.11.126.
+The dataset is taken from the paper entitled **"Hotel booking demande dataset"** by Nuno Antonio *et al.* published in open access on ScienceDirect at https://doi.org/10.1016/j.dib.2018.11.126.

 The dataset is a set of two sub-datasets (we rename **H1_resort.csv, H2_CityHotel.csv** for convenience).
 Both dataset share the sames structure with 31 covariates describing 40060 observations for H1_resort, 79330 observations for H2_CityHotel.
 Each observation represents a resort booking (H1_resort), city hoel booking (H2_CityHotel) .
 Both datasets comprehend bookings between the 1st of July 2015 and the 31st of August 2017 in Portugal : resort at region of Algarve and hotel in Lisbon.
 The booking datasets are righ-censored by booking status (cancellation or not) associated with booking time.

-In the framework of our project, we list below the relevant features involved in our analysis :
+In the framework of this demonstration, I list below the relevant features involved in the analysis :

 Covariate | Type | Description      |
 :------- |:---------------- | :---------- |